-The Monster Energy NASCAR Cup series is the second largest motor racing series in the world, after Formula 1, and easily the most popular in the USA.
-The stamina it demands of the drivers and crews is incredible: the race season lasts from February through to November and takes in 38 races.
+The NASCAR Cup series is the second largest motor racing series in the world, after Formula 1, and easily the most popular in the United States.
+The stamina it demands of the drivers and crews is incredible: the race season lasts from February through to November and takes in 41 races.

 NASCAR has moved a long way in scope and scale from its post-war roots in modified stock cars racing on dirt ovals, but it has kept the series true to a couple of core principles: close competition between racing cars that have a clear visual link with the products fans can buy in the showroom.

 In 2012 the NASCAR Cup Series underwent the biggest regulatory change in over 60 years, moving from carburettors to electronic fuel injection.
 The standard ECU (Engine Control Unit) behind this momentous change was developed, manufactured and supported by McLaren Applied.

 We have a longer history in the sport than some outsiders may think.
 In 2005, at a time when it would have seemed somewhat unusual for an electronics company to become involved in a series that had no electronics in the competition, we began to sell alternators to a leading team.
 The business grew and in 2008 we set up an office in North Carolina, the heart of the NASCAR industry.